aimnhsni/ANPR-Java/README.md

-AUTOMATIC NUMBER PLATE RECOGNITION
+AUTOMATIC NUMBER PLATE RECOGNITION (ANPR)

-Im using OpenCV library in this project and the accuracy is about 70%.
+//Im using OpenCV library in this project and the accuracy is about 70%.

 1. Create new java project file.
 2. Import the source code file to any IDE that compatible to JAVA file.